mransan/raft/doc/replication_performance.md

 **Corner cases (1)**

 From time to time servers will go offline.
 This can happen in case of a machine failure or if a machine needs to go through maintenance.
-No matter what the reason, when the follower will join the replication process it will lagging behind massively.
+No matter what the reason, when the follower will join the replication process it will be lagging behind massively.

 The first problem is that in reality replication requests have a `max` number of log entries.
 It's impractical to send